buddylasta/nostr-scripts/README.md

 # nostr-scripts
-Quick scripts to help me with nostr stuff
+Quick scripts to help with quick nostr-related stuff